SageOfCode/pokemon_app/README.md

 ## What it does

 > This app will be used to get an introduction to API consumption and refactoring in rails.
-This project part of a Service-Oriented Architecture (SOA) application that provides users with Pokemon information based on search parameters that the user provides.
+This project follows Service-Oriented Architecture (SOA) that provides users with Pokemon information based on search parameters that the user provides.

 * Fork and clone this repository.
 Run bundle install.